rusejo/bCLI/README.md

 As the code giving me the error due to VB compiler, the same way as in the tutorial, also I had to install `npm i electron-rebuild`to rebuild the electron package and be able to run the app.

 ### Parse the CLI arguments
-The default code of the electron app runs well, but how can I parse the command arguments that I introduce in order to sending them after to a blockchained process?
+The default code of the electron app runs well, but the first challenge to resolve is how can I parse the command arguments that I introduce in order to sending them after to a blockchained process?

 This process needs first capture on Javascript the event of the enter action and then use ipc method to comunicate this action between the rendered file and the process file.
 As the command line takes each of the keystrokes that we introduce as a character, I need to capture it when I hit enter, save it on a variable and sending it into the blockchained process; then clear the variable content to start over again each time.

 The following code resumes all of this:

 ### Resources

 [Identify a javascript keystroke](https://www.codegrepper.com/code-examples/javascript/javascript+function+to+save+an+entry+after+clicking+enter
 )

 [Send messages in electron](https://stackoverflow.com/questions/32780726/how-to-access-dom-elements-in-electron)

 [Electron official page](https://www.electronjs.org/docs/api/ipc-renderer)